ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 primarily receive and process messages, as opposed to producers that publish them).

-An { yard_link AMQP::Queue#subscribe } callback does not have to be a
+An `AMQP::Queue#subscribe` callback does not have to be a block.
-block.
 It can be any Ruby object that responds to the `call` method.
 A common technique is to combine
 `Object#method` and